CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 2.7.Ti=Title to Assets

 2.7.sec=Title to all assets of the Company will be held in the name of the Company.
-No Member has any right to the assets of the Company or any ownership interest in those assets except indirectly as a result of the Member’s ownership of an interest in the Company.
+No Member has any right to the assets of the Company or any ownership interest in those assets except indirectly as a result of the Member's ownership of an interest in the Company.
 No Member has any right to partition any assets of the Company or any right to receive any specific assets upon liquidation of the Company or upon any other distribution from the Company.

-2.=[02/Bit/Sec_07]
+2.=[Bit/Sec_07]

 3.Ti=Members, Contributions and Interests